Freescale/Documentation/release-notes/source/u-boot.rst

   for additional displays, and support for custom boards.
 * **u-boot-cubox-i**: provides the U-Boot 2013.10 version supported by SolidRun with additional patches for SPL and CuBox-i support.
+* **u-boot-timesys**: provides the U-Boot 2011.12 version with additional patches for pcl052 and pcm052 support.

 --------------
 Default u-boot